MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

     >**Important**: You must remove the jsHybugger plugin and the license file from your project before you publish your app.

-The plugin has no effect when you’re using the Apache Ripple emulator or debugging on Android 4.4 emulators and devices, so there’s no need to remove it when you switch between different Android targets during testing.
+The plugin has no effect when you’re using the Cordova Simulate emulator or debugging on Android 4.4 emulators and devices, so there’s no need to remove it when you switch between different Android targets during testing.

 The following cross-platform [JavaScript Console commands](https://msdn.microsoft.com/library/hh696634.aspx) are currently supported for Android: